White House urges Ukraine ceasefire for plane probe, Obama talks to Putin

 Obama, determined not to appear to be a hostage of world events, continued with his trip after telling Putin that the United States could impose more sanctions on Russia if Moscow does not take steps to de-escalate the Ukraine crisis.

-The new round of U.S. sanctions against Russia included penalties against Russia's largest oil producer, Rosneft, and other energy, financial and defence firms.
+The new round of U.S. sanctions against Russia included penalties against Russia's largest oil producer, Rosneft, and other energy, financial and defense firms.

 In Wilmington, Obama ate a hamburger with a supporter at a diner after shaking hands and hugging children in the restaurant.
 In New York, he attended Democratic fundraisers that were not open to the media.